conan-io/docs/reference/conanfile/methods/package_id.rst

         del self.info.settings.compiler
         del self.info.settings.build_type

 Note that this doesn't mean that the ``compiler`` and ``build_type`` should be removed for every application executable.
-For other things that tools, but final products to release, the most common situation is that maintaining the different builds for the different compilers, compiler versons, build types, etc. is the best approach.
+For other things that are not tools, but final products to release, the most common situation is that maintaining the different builds for the different compilers, compiler versions, build types, etc. is the best approach.
 It also means that we are erasing some information.
 We will not have the information of the compiler and build type that was used for the binary that we are using (it will not be in the ``conan list`` output, and it will not be in the server metadata either).
 If we compile a new binary with a different compiler or build type, it will create a new package revision under the same ``package_id``.